 We needed a more robust barrier for the roof terrace at the B&B, especially as we wish to offer family friendly accommodation (!) and I think I have found just the thing, an ancient manger from the garage that in living memory was the barn where animals took refuge in winter.
 There is a debate about preserving the integrity of the building and we have done this throughout 6 years of restorations at our B&B in the south of France.
 However, in this case, this lovely feature was completely redundant.
 The wood is in good condition, despite the ubiquitous woodworm, and is so tactile – you can see where the cattle have worn the wood smooth when feeding.
 So do you like my authentic balustrade or should I have let something that is probably over 100 years old well alone?

-Best of all, the old luggage (5 euros) when we picked it up was very heavy and was we discovered, stuffed full of old French linens, some of which are the coveted monogrammed sheets, lots of bolster pillow covers in candy striped colours, and baby clothes and pram sets which are just delightful.
+Best of all, the old luggage (5 euros) was very heavy when picked up and was I discovered, stuffed full of old French linens, some of which are the coveted monogrammed sheets, lots of bolster pillow covers in candy striped colours, and baby clothes and pram sets which are just delightful.

 It’s a delicate process restoring the old linens which are often discoloured and stained from many years in musty attics.
 Who knows how long our cases had been lying somewhere with their hidden bounty.
 I am loving my foray into buying antiques in France.
-If you want to pick up lovely old French linens at bargain basement prices, then come and stay at our delightful holiday cottage or B&B in the south of France on a weekend that co-incides with the auction – and bring an empty suitcase with you.
+If you want to pick up lovely old French linens at bargain basement prices, then come and stay in our lovely 18th century holiday cottage or bed and breakfast in the south of France on a weekend that co-incides with the auction – and bring an empty suitcase with you.

 A comment from our guest book at Chez Maison Bleue, “Wow! what an amazing place…a long lasting impression was made.
 Beautiful decor, vintage yet modern.”
 A young couple who stayed at our holiday cottage to ski at Ax Les Thermes, the largest ski resort in the Pyrenees, and where they had the powder snow to themselves!